bridgetownrb/bridgetown/bridgetown-website/src/_docs/frontend-assets.md

 The default `PostCSS` config is largely empty so you can set it up as per your preference.
 The only two plugins included by default are [`postcss-flexbugs-fixes`](https://github.com/luisrudge/postcss-flexbugs-fixes) and [`postcss-preset-env`](https://preset-env.cssdb.org).

+{% rendercontent "docs/note", title: "All the stylesheet’s a stage…", extra_margin: true %}
+By default, Bridgetown configures the postcss-preset-env **stage** to be **2**, but you may want to change it to **3** or even **4** for a more compact and performant stylesheet which the latest modern browsers can interpret.
+The lower the stage number, the more transformations/polyfills PostCSS will run in order to build a widely-compatible stylesheet.
+You can also determine which individual features to polyfill by adding the `features` option.
+[Read the postcss-preset-env documentation here](https://www.npmjs.com/package/postcss-preset-env#options) or [browse the list of features here](https://preset-env.cssdb.org/features).
+{% endrendercontent %}

 If you'd like to use `Sass` with `PostCSS`, you'll need to install a plugin for it:

 ```shell